 - 2.1 This Secondary FAP has been developed in partnership with the majority of secondary schools in Doncaster.
-Its aims are to ensure that: - Unplaced and vulnerable children, and those who are having difficulty in securing a school place in-year, are allocated a school place as quickly as possible. - Children who are subject to a school attendance order, who are deemed not to be receiving a suitable education appropriate to age, ability and aptitude are offered a school place that is appropriate to their needs. - All schools are treated in a fair, equitable and consistent manner and that no secondary school including those with places available is asked to take a disproportionate number of children who have been permanently excluded from other schools, who may display challenging behaviour, or who are to be placed via the Secondary FAP.
+Its aims are to ensure that: - Unplaced and vulnerable children, and those who are having difficulty in securing a school place in-year, are allocated a school place as quickly as possible. - Children who are subject to a school attendance order, who are deemed not to be receiving a suitable education appropriate to age, ability and aptitude are offered a school place that is appropriate to their needs. - All schools are treated in a fair, equitable and consistent manner and that no secondary school - including those with places available - is asked to take a disproportionate number of children who have been permanently excluded from other schools, who may display challenging behaviour, or who are to be placed via the Secondary FAP.

-The following definition of challenging behaviour is taken from The School Admission Code:
+This Secondary FAP will use the following definition of "challenging behaviour" from

+The School Admission Code:

-Footnote 76 - For the purposes of this Code, behaviour can be described as challenging where it would be unlikely to be responsive to the usual range of interventions to help prevent and address pupil misbehaviour or it is of such severity, frequency, or duration that it is beyond the normal range that schools can tolerate.
+Definition from new code - Footnote 76 - For the purposes of this Code, behaviour can be described as challenging where it would be unlikely to be responsive to the usual range of interventions to help prevent and address pupil misbehaviour or it is of such severity, frequency, or duration that it is beyond the normal range that schools can tolerate.
 We would expect this behaviour to significantly interfere with the pupil's/other pupils' education or jeopardise the right of staff and pupils to a safe and orderly environment.

-- For the purposes of Section 3.10 referrals, Secondary Headteachers have agreed a definition of challenging behaviour based upon above in Appendix 3. - It sets out how the needs of children who have been excluded and/or are not ready for mainstream education will be met including those children who require additional, specialist provision.
+- It sets out how the needs of children who have been excluded and/or are not ready for mainstream education will be met including those children who require additional, specialist provision.
 This will be recommended and actioned via the Doncaster Inclusion Panel, which runs alongside the In Year Fair Access Panel.
-This will be "needs led" and informed by assessment - Be fair and transparent, to build confidence with all schools. - Provide consistency across all secondary schools in Doncaster.
+This will be "needs led" and informed by assessment. - Be fair and transparent, to build confidence with all schools. - Provide consistency across all secondary schools in Doncaster.